devulrix/everything-as-code/content/blog/2022/tanzu-avi-install/index.md

 ---
 ## Overview

-In this multi-part series, we will instal Tanzu Kubernetes Grid Service with vSphere 7 and vSphere Networking.
-With the update of vSphere 7U2, the support for NSX Advanced Load balancer (formally known as AVI) was added.
+In this multi-part series, we will install Tanzu Kubernetes Grid Service with vSphere 7 and vSphere Networking.
+With the update of vSphere 7U2, the support for NSX Advanced Load Balancer (formally known as AVI) was added.
 I’ll be using the U3 update for vCenter.

 {{< message type="info" title="Disclaimer" >}}